 Focus on Chemistry is designed using a conceptual, guided inquiry-based approach to learning.
 This course is designed for students who seek answers and ask thoughtful questions through investigation and experimentation.
 Students who sign up for this course should be active participants in their learning and feel comfortable problem solving with their classmates.
 Students will explore topics such as structure of the atom, molecular structure and properties of elements and compounds, gas laws, nuclear chemistry and bonding.

-Open to Grades: 11, 12

-Prerequisite Courses:

-Biology Part 1 & Part 2
+Open to Grades: 11, 12 Prerequisite Courses: Biology Part 1 & Part 2 or CP Biology or H Biology

-Physical Science Part 1 & Part 2
+Physical Science Part 1 & Part 2 or CP Physical Science

 Algebra I or Focus on Algebra